 FIXME: I can either expand this^ paragraph to describe Suzanne's SWM task, or merge it with the one below.

 In this context, it's important to consider the relationship between spatial working memory and spatial attention.
-The two systems appear to be independent and functionally unique, generally residing in ventral and dorsal visual systems, respectively, but involve some functional overlap and mutual interaction [@Awh2001].
-Specifically, in healthy people, mechanisms of spatial attention provide a rehearsal-like function to maintain working memory [@Awh2001].
+The two systems appear to be independent and functionally unique, generally residing in ventral and dorsal visual systems, respectively, although there is some functional overlap and mutual interaction [@Awh2001].
+Specifically, in healthy people, mechanisms of spatial attention provide a rehearsal-like function to maintain information held in working memory [@Awh2001].
 This arguably creates three possible causes of the working memory problems in neglect.
 First, they could be a direct result of spatial attention deficits.
-This seems less-likely as patient's maintain the ability to orient to rightward and central targets effectively, however, we can't rule out possible subtlety pathological orienting in this space.
-If this was the case, though, we might expect perceptual deficits to improve when the attention deficits have been treated, which they don't appear to [tk].
-Second, the ability to utilize spatial attention for rehearsal has been disrupted by a dorsal-ventral disconnect arising from the neglect-inducing lesion.
-This would imply that ventral processing may not be directly impaired by neglect, but the spatial working memory deficit comes from the ventral system's inability to recruit attentional mechanisms to support spatial working memory.
+This seems less-likely as patients maintain the ability to orient to rightward and central targets effectively, however, we can not rule out the possibility that subtle pathological orienting deficits exist for central and right space that in turn impact upon WM.
+If this was the case, though, we might expect perceptual deficits to improve along with attention deficits and this does not appear to be the case [tk].
+Second, the ability to utilize spatial attention for rehearsal may be disrupted in neglect by a dorsal-ventral disconnect arising from the neglect-inducing lesion.
+This would imply that ventral processing may not be directly impaired in neglect, but that the spatial working memory deficit comes from the ventral system's inability to recruit attentional mechanisms to support rehearsal processes (give an Awh ref).
 Third, the working memory deficits may be independent of the spatial attention deficits.
-Neglect may produce deficits in both systems, independent of one-another.

 To test this possibility, a new version of the working memory task was created to minimize the possible reliance on spatial attention rehearsal mechanisms.
 Rather than asking participants to remember and recall the spatial locations of targets, memory for target colour was tested.
-By placing the primary requirement of the task on colour processing, not only is spatial attention less likely to be required, any sort of rehearsal mechanism is most likely going to reside in the ventral stream, eliminating the likelihood that the measured deficits would be the result of the hypothesized dorsal-ventral disconnect.
-With a model of independent working memory deficits in neglect, it is expected that such colour, or "visual working memory" deficits be present in much the same way as the aforementioned spatial working memory deficits, and their severity would likely also be independent of the severity of spatial working memory deficits when comparing individuals.
+Placing the primary requirement of the task on colour processing dramatically reduced reliance on spatial attention and placed any rehearsal mechanism requirements within the ventral stream, eliminating the likelihood that the measured deficits would be the result of the hypothesized disconnection between the dorsal and ventral streams.
+If attention and working memory deficits are indeed independent in neglect, then deficits of a similar degree of severity would be expected on this task as have been seen in past research employing a purely spatial WM task.
+That is, WM deficits will be evident even when the involvement of spatial attention is low.